basedrhys/I2K-Tutorial/2-training.md

 Going to the `Classify` panel, if you click `Start` WEKA will throw an error (`...Dl4jMlpClassifier: Cannot handle string attributes`).
 This is because we're using a 'meta-style' dataset which only contains filenames.
 We need to configure the `Dl4jMlpClassifier` further to handle this new type of dataset and tell it what to do with these filenames.
 - In the `Dl4jMlpClassifier` settings, change the `instance iterator` from `DefaultInstanceIterator` to `ImageInstanceIterator`.
-- In the `ImageInstanceIterator` settings, set the `directory of images` to the `mnist-minimal` folder, and the `size of mini batch` to 64 (you can reduce this if you run into out-of-memory issues).
+- In the `ImageInstanceIterator` settings, set the `directory of images` to `mnist-minimal/images/` , and the `size of mini batch` to 64 (you can reduce this if you run into out-of-memory issues).

 ![Image Instance Iterator](./images/2-training/image-instance-iterator.png)